Mandosis/04_BattleTank/README.md

 # Battle Tank
-Battle Tank is a simple fly-by-wire tank combat game.
+Battle Tank is a simple fly-by-wire tank combat game that can be played with keyboard & mouse or a controller.

 # Instructions